-As illustrated in our plan on a page and the 10-year outcomes we have set, we've identified some key things we'll focus on in the first three years of the Long Term Plan.
+As illustrated in Our plan on a page and the 10-year outcomes we have set (page 10), we've identified some key things we'll focus on in the first three years of this Long Term Plan.
 These are reflected in our 2019/20 Annual Plan as year two of the LTP.